benvacha/mrkdwn/README.md

 ```

 ### Automatic Quotation
-Quotations marks will be automatically translated to use quotations tags.
+Quotations marks will be automatically translated to use the quotation tags.
 ##### mrkdwn
 ```
 He said "Something worth remembering".